facebookresearch/hydra/website/docs/examples/config_groups/README.md

   type: nesterov
 ```

-But we can also do:
+We can also do the this:
 ```yaml
 defaults:
   - optimizer: nesterov
 ```

-Very similar, but it allows us to do something quite nice:
+Which is very similar, but allows us to do something quite nice:
 ```yaml
 $ python experiment.py optimizer=adam
 optimizer: